simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_170_system-parameters-list/system-parameters-list.md

 **Description**

-	yes : use the mutex m_rowid table to increment row_id by table (faster). no : calculate a max+1 for each new row_id (backward compatibility)
+- yes: use the mutex m_rowid table to increment row_id by table (faster).
+- no: calculate a max+1 for each new row_id (backward compatibility)

 ### `USE_SEARCH_INDEX`